brian-watkins/great-expectations/README.md

 #### objectWith(matcherObject)

 Asserts that the actual value is an object that has all the properties of the provided matcher object and the values of those properties match the matchers associated with each propery in the matcher object.
-The actual object may have additional properties and still match.
+If the actual object has additional properties, it will still match.

 ```
 expect({ name: "cool dude", age: 288 }, is(objectWith({